“So unnecessary”: Young South African man drags manual cars, Mzansi chimes in

 - One hun in Mzansi gave her viewers a glimpse into her journey to purchase her first car, and people were inspired.

-- One young lady achieved a big milestone and bragged about it in a video making rounds online.
+- Briefly News reported that one young lady achieved a big milestone and bragged about it in a video making rounds online.

 Source: Briefly News